v01d21/VLC.MediaElement/README.md

 # VLC.MediaElement for UWP
 MediaElement clone with Chromecast support powered by VLC.
 (Original at [here](https://github.com/kakone/VLC.MediaElement))

 It's just a little control, all the hard work is done by [kakone](https://github.com/kakone) and [VLC](https://code.videolan.org/videolan/vlc-winrt).
-So, thanks to the VLC team !
+So, thanks to both of you !

 ## Usage
 Requires Windows 10 Anniversary Edition and matching Windows SDK.